ErikFortune/fgv/libraries/ts-json-base/etc/ts-json-base.api.md

 // @public
 export type JsonPrimitive = boolean | number | string | null;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Converter"
-//
 // @public
 const jsonPrimitive: Converter<JsonPrimitive, IJsonConverterContext>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
-//
 // @public
 const jsonPrimitive_2: Validator<JsonPrimitive, IJsonValidatorContext>;

 // @public
 export type JsonValue = JsonPrimitive | JsonObject | JsonArray;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "IJsonConverterContext"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 const jsonValue: Converter<JsonValue, IJsonConverterContext>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "Validator"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json-base" does not have an export "IJsonValidatorContext"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 const jsonValue_2: Validator<JsonValue, IJsonValidatorContext>;